rajputss/FSND_Project5_Linux_Server_Configuration/README.md

 as well as ec2-52-10-248-83.us-west-2.compute.amazonaws.com Following the course for Project5, I have ensured that restaurant menu application is secured and prepared to withstand number of attack vectors.
 This includes any updates, upgrades, and configuration of web and database servers as well installation of different packages required to get this app running.

-1. Launch your Virtual Machine with your [Udacity's account](https://www.udacity.com/account#!/development_environment).
+* Step 1 Launch your Virtual Machine with your [Udacity's account](https://www.udacity.com/account#!/development_environment).
 This is provided in Project Details.

-2. Follow the instructions provided to SSH into your server.
+* Step 2 Follow the instructions provided to SSH into your server.

-	1. Download Private Key.
+	- Download Private Key.

-	2. Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory).
+	- Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory).
 So if you downloaded the file to the Downloads folder, just execute the following command in your terminal.

 		mv ~/Downloads/udacity_key.rsa ~/.ssh/

-	3. Open your terminal and type in:
+	- Open your terminal and type in:

 		chmod 600 ~/.ssh/udacity_key.rsa

-	4. In your terminal, type in:
+	- In your terminal, type in:

 		ssh -i ~/.ssh/udacity_key.rsa root@PUPLIC-IP-ADDRESS

-3. Create a new user named grader.
+* Step 3 Create a new user named grader.

-	1. adduser grader
+	- adduser grader

-4. Give the grader the permission to sudo.
+* Step 4 Give the grader the permission to sudo.

-	1. Connect as grader from your local
+	- Connect as grader from your local

 		ssh grader@PUPLIC-IP-ADDRESS -p 22

-	2. Type in:
+	- Type in:

 		visudo